Sling (weapon): The Americas

+Oceania

+Slings were used extensively in many parts of Oceania.
+Several Pacific Islander groups are known to have utilized the sling as a weapon or tool.
+These include various Polynesian, Micronesian, and Melanesian tribes.
+Specifically, Polynesian groups like the Maori of New Zealand, the Hawaiians, and the Tongans, alongside Micronesian and Melanesian tribes, are documented as having used slings.
+The Maori, known for their rich cultural heritage, historically used slings for various purposes, including warfare and hunting.
+Native Hawaiians Slings were also part of the traditional weaponry of the Native Hawaiians.
+The Tongan people, renowned for their seafaring skills and warrior culture, employed slings in their arsenal.

+The Chamorro reached a terrific competency with the weapon as witnessed by 17th century Belgian missionary, Pedro Coomans: "Their offensive weapons include the sling, which they aim very skillfully at the head.
+Out of small ropes they weave a sort of net-bag, in which to carry stones with an oblong shape, some formed out of a marble stone, and others of clay, hardened in either the sun or fire.
+They whirl and shoot those so violently.
+Should it make an impact upon a more delicate part, like the heart, or the head, the man is flattened on the spot.
+Then, if envy would make them want to burn a house from a distance, they would stuff the perforated side of it with tow burning with a very ferocious fire, which, with a swift movement became a flame, and sail away to seek shelter in enemy houses."
+The sling stone (in its "almond"/ovoid shape) is a vital cultural artifact of Chamorro culture, enough so, that it was adopted for the Guamian flag and state seal.

 Variants

 Staff sling

-The staff sling, also known as the stave sling, fustibalus (Latin), fustibale (French), consists of a staff (a length of wood) with a short sling at one end.
+The staff sling, also known as the stave sling, fustibalus (Latin), and fustibale (French), consists of a staff (a length of wood) with a short sling at one end.
 One cord of the sling is firmly attached to the stave and the other end has a loop that can slide off and release the projectile.
 Staff slings are extremely powerful because the stave can be made as long as two meters, creating a powerful lever.
 Ancient art shows slingers holding staff slings by one end, with the pocket behind them, and using both hands to throw the staves forward over their heads.

 The staff sling has a similar or superior range to the shepherd's sling, and can be as accurate in practiced hands.
 It is generally suited for heavier missiles and siege situations as staff slings can achieve very steep trajectories for slinging over obstacles such as castle walls.
 The staff itself can become a close combat weapon in a melee.
 The staff sling is able to throw heavy projectiles a much greater distance and at a higher arc than a hand sling.
 Staff slings were in use well into the age of gunpowder as grenade launchers, and were used in ship-to-ship combat to throw incendiaries.